Today, I’ll show you how to make your first steps with RetroPie on Raspberry Pi

-Even if I recommend reading all of this if you are a beginner, you can use the table of contents below to go directly to the point you’re interested in
+Even though I recommend reading all of this if you are a beginner, you can use the table of contents below to go directly to the sections that you’re interested in.

 RetroPie introduction